MicrosoftDocs/winrt-api/windows.ui.xaml.controls/searchboxsuggestionsrequestedeventargs.md

 # Windows.UI.Xaml.Controls.SearchBoxSuggestionsRequestedEventArgs

 ## -description

 Provides event data for the [SearchBox.SuggestionsRequested](searchbox_suggestionsrequested.md) event.

+## -remarks

-> [!NOTE]
+> [!IMPORTANT]
 > Although [SearchBox](searchbox_searchbox.md) is implemented in the Universal device family, it is not fully functional on mobile devices.
 Use [AutoSuggestBox](autosuggestbox.md) for your universal search experience.
-See [SearchBox deprecated in favor of AutoSuggestBox](http://msdn.microsoft.com/library/78b86762-7359-474f-b1e3-c2d7cf9aa907).
+See [SearchBox deprecated in favor of AutoSuggestBox](https://docs.microsoft.com/windows/uwp/porting/w8x-to-uwp-porting-xaml-and-ui#searchbox-deprecated-in-favor-of-autosuggestbox).

-## -remarks
+## -examples

 If you want to respond to the [SuggestionsRequested](searchbox_suggestionsrequested.md) event asynchronously, you must obtain a [SearchSuggestionsRequestDeferral](../windows.applicationmodel.search/searchsuggestionsrequestdeferral.md) object before you edit the suggestion list.
-Here's an example from [Quickstart: Adding search to an app](http://msdn.microsoft.com/library/9fa49c2a-5237-4432-aa93-0829bdc9dfe0) that shows how:
+Here's an example that shows how.

 ```csharp
         public async static void SearchBox_SuggestionsRequested(